AshridgeTechnologies/elemento/design/User defined components approach.md

 - Could make the fixed ElementTypes unusable
 - Element types will have to be a flexible set determined at runtime
 - There will have to be model objects for the components themselves AND their instances - these are different things
+  - cf user defined Functions where the usage is in a formula
 - Component instances will have to behave like other model objects
 - Most things in BaseElement will just work for a component instance if can link to the Component definition
 - When loading from JSON, will have only the built-in classes available - unless do two passes